ricewin/FileStoreSchedulerService/FileStoreSchedulerService/Readme.md

 1. Preserves the relative structure of subdirectories.
 1. Allows setting a pause period during which processing is skipped.
-1. Runs from the Windows service version.
-Can also be used as a terminal.
+1. Runs from the Windows service.
+Can also be used as a terminal version.
 1. Configuration is in JSON format (e.g., AppConfig.json).

 ---